About this leaflet

 better understand yourself and others by being more aware

 of what’s going on in your own head and in the minds of

 others.
 It is helpful in borderline

 cognitive and behavioural therapies, with some techniques from

 Zen Buddhism.
 It involves individual therapy and group therapy, and

 is helpful in borderline personality disorder.

-- Cognitive Therapy - a way to change unhelpful
+(CBT) - a way to change unhelpful patterns of

 - Schema Focused Therapy - a cognitive therapy

 that explores and changes collections of deep unhelpful beliefs.